 Patient and Family Advisory Council

 Northumberland Hills Hospital’s Patient and Family Advisory Council was formed in December 2016 following a public call for interest.
-Now in its third year, the Council's work has expanded steadily.
+Since then, the Council's work has expanded steadily.
 Now active in three ways (as equal partners on all of NHH's core Quality and Practice Committees, on departmental assignments, and on special projects that are both corporate and PFAC-driven) the PFAC--guided by a co-designed vision and purpose--is a key part of decision making throughout the hospital, working to continuously improve the experience of individuals who receive care at NHH, and their families.

 "To influence and be a part of decision making throughout Northumberland HIlls Hospital (NHH), in a manner that reflects NHH's core values of integrity, quality, respect, compassion and teamwork, for the purpose of continuously improving the experience of individuals who receive care at NHH and their families."